 There is also a medical condition that could cause varicose veins to appear on the neck and face; this condition is called rosacea.
 Patients who suffer from rosacea have skin that tends to flush easily.
 It can also be characterised by additional skin problems such as papules and red bumps.

 Some lasers will target other colours; this may include brown.
-There are also lasers who target water in the skin.
+There are also lasers that target water in the skin.
 While this may sound like something that cannot be used in the world of cosmetic surgery, the latter can be used to treat wrinkles.

 The Dr Lanzer Clinic advises patients against getting a tan before their treatment.
-A tan can have cross-reactivity with the laser; this means the laser can pick up pigmentation of the skin opposed to the red in the blood vessels.
+A tan can have cross-reactivity with the laser; this means the laser can pick up the pigmentation of the skin as opposed to the red in the blood vessels.
 As a result, the patient may get a scab from the treatment.

 While a scab does not necessarily mean a complication, scabs could become scars if not treated properly.
-To ensure you do not encounter a scab formation, please speak to the Dr Lanzer Clinic about precautions to take before you procedure takes place.
+To ensure you do not encounter a scab formation, please speak to the Dr Lanzer Clinic about precautions to take before your procedure takes place.